reflectoring/reflectoring.github.io/_posts/2021-02-22-meaningful-commit-messages.md

 [optional footer(s)]
 ```

-Each commit has a type that directly matches to semantic versioning practice:
+Each commit has a type that directly matches semantic versioning practice:

 - `fix`: patches a bug in our codebase (correlates with PATCH in semantic versioning)
 - `feat`: introduces a new feature to the codebase (correlates with MINOR in semantic versioning)
-- `refactor!`: introduces a breaking API change by refactoring because of the **!** symbol (correlating with MAJOR in semantic versioning)
+- `refactor!`: introduces a breaking API change by refactoring because of the "!" symbol (correlating with MAJOR in semantic versioning)

 The symbol **"!"** can be used with any type.
 It signifies a breaking change that correlates with MAJOR in semantic versioning.